Method Man: Acting career

-Smith played the main antagonist, an arsonist wealthy executive, in an episode of the FOX TV show The Good Guys.
+Method Man played the main antagonist, an arsonist wealthy executive, in an episode of the FOX TV show The Good Guys.

 Method Man appears as Valentine, a hip hop business mogul, in the episode Bad Blood in season 2 of Burn Notice.

 Method Man had a cameo appearance in the film Cop Land (1997), as a violent criminal who, while fleeing, throws Peter Berg's character off of a New York rooftop.
 Method Man has also appeared in the TV drama Wonderland, as a patient in a mental hospital.

-Method Man plays a small role in the film The Sitter (2011), starring Jonah Hill.
+Method Man has a small role in the film The Sitter (2011), starring Jonah Hill.
 He also played crewman "Sticks" in the George Lucas movie Red Tails (2012), about the Tuskegee Airmen.

-Method Man plays the leads in the films The Mortician (2011) and #Lucky Number (2015).
+Method Man played the leads in the films The Mortician (2011) and #Lucky Number (2015).

 In 2014, he voiced Phantasm, the primary antagonist on the FX animated comedy Chozen.

-In 2016, he played himself in Difficult People, Marvel's Luke Cage, and Paterson.
+In 2016, he played himself in Difficult People, Luke Cage, and Paterson.
 Also that year, he portrayed "Cheddar" in the film Keanu.

 In 2017, he became the host of the TBS series Drop the Mic, based on the popular recurring segment on The Late Late Show with James Corden.

-Smith played a recurring character in the HBO show The Deuce.
+Method Man played a recurring character in the HBO show The Deuce.

-In 2019, Smith voiced Ben Urich in the scripted podcast Marvels.
+In 2019, Method Man voiced Ben Urich in the scripted podcast Marvels.
 He also appeared in Shaft as Freddie P, an acquaintance of John Shaft (Samuel L. Jackson).

-In 2020, Smith appeared as a recurring character in the Netflix original series Teenage Bounty Hunters as Terrance Coin, Bowser's rival bounty hunter.
+In 2020, Method Man appeared as a recurring character in the Netflix original series Teenage Bounty Hunters as Terrance Coin, Bowser's rival bounty hunter.

 He also starred in the 2020 film Concrete Cowboy, an adaptation of the book Ghetto Cowboy.

+In 2020, Method Man also starred as Father Jackson in Netflix film Vampires vs. the Bronx.

+In 2021, he made appearances as Samuel Christian in Season 2 of the MGM+ series, Godfather of Harlem.

-He also currently stars in the current 50-cent produced series Power Book II: Ghost as Davis McClean, Tasha's Lawyer.
+He starred in the 50 Cent-produced series Power Book II: Ghost as Davis MacLean, Tasha's Lawyer.

 Other ventures

 Method Man appeared in the documentary entitled The Show (1995).
 There is a scene in which Method Man, on a train in Japan, gets into an argument with U-God and Ghostface Killah, over camera time, radio interviews, and clothing mishaps.

 In 2006, Method Man appeared on the MTV reality game show Yo Momma, in the pilot episode.

-Method Man is the first of the Wu-Tang Clan to produce a series of eponymous graphic novels for Hachette Book Group USA's imprint Grand Central Publishing (to be followed by GZA and Ghostface Killah).
+Method Man was the first of the Wu-Tang Clan to produce a series of eponymous graphic novels for Hachette Book Group USA's imprint Grand Central Publishing (to be followed by GZA and Ghostface Killah).